-DigiSahamati Foundation (Sahamati) is a Collective of Account Aggregator ecosystem being set up as a non-Government, private limited company.
+DigiSahamati Foundation (Sahamati) is a Collective of the Account Aggregator ecosystem being set up as a non-Government, private limited company.
 The RBI approved a new class of NBFCs in 2016 to act as Account Aggregators, whose primary responsibility is to facilitate the transfer of user’s financial data with their explicit consent.
 This primarily includes transfer, but not storing, of a client’s data.

 Account Aggregator (AA) is the construct/framework that addresses the above pain points and provides a digital platform for easy sharing and consumption of data from various entities with user consent.
 The architecture of AA is based on the Data Empowerment and Protection Architecture (DEPA) framework.